taosdata/TDengine/documentation20/en/10.cluster/docs.md

 # TDengine Cluster Management

 Multiple TDengine servers, that is, multiple running instances of taosd, can form a cluster to ensure the highly reliable operation of TDengine and provide scale-out features.
 To understand cluster management in TDengine 2.0, it is necessary to understand the basic concepts of clustering.
 Please refer to the chapter "Overall Architecture of TDengine 2.0".
-And before installing the cluster, please follow the chapter ["Getting started"](https://www.taosdata.com/en/documentation/getting-started/) to install and experience the single node function.
+And before installing the cluster, please follow the chapter ["Getting started"](https://www.taosdata.com/en/documentation/getting-started/) to install and experience the single node TDengine.

 Each data node of the cluster is uniquely identified by End Point, which is composed of FQDN (Fully Qualified Domain Name) plus Port, such as [h1.taosdata.com](http://h1.taosdata.com/):6030.
 The general FQDN is the hostname of the server, which can be obtained through the Linux command `hostname -f` (how to configure FQDN, please refer to: [All about FQDN of TDengine](https://www.taosdata.com/blog/2020/09/11/1824.html)).
 Port is the external service port number of this data node.
 The default is 6030, but it can be modified by configuring the parameter serverPort in taos.cfg.
-A physical node may be configured with multiple hostnames, and TDengine will automatically get the first one, but it can also be specified through the configuration parameter fqdn in taos.cfg.
-If you are accustomed to direct IP address access, you can set the parameter fqdn to the IP address of this node.
+A physical node may be configured with multiple hostnames, and TDengine will automatically get the first one, but it can also be specified through the configuration parameter `fqdn` in taos.cfg.
+If you want to access via direct IP address, you can set the parameter `fqdn` to the IP address of this node.

 The cluster management of TDengine is extremely simple.
 Except for manual intervention in adding and deleting nodes, all other tasks are completed automatically, thus minimizing the workload of operation.
 This chapter describes the operations of cluster management in detail.